pypsa-meets-earth/pypsa-earth/doc/customization_run.rst

 Choose the solver
 -----------------

-To solve full optimization problem, it is important to pick a solver in `config.yaml` file.
+To solve a full optimization problem, it is important to pick a solver in `config.yaml` file.
 For instance, this tutorial uses the open-source solver glpk and does not rely on the commercial solvers such as Gurobi or CPLEX (for which free academic licenses are available).

 .. code:: yaml